 - This presentation includes a discussion of certain financial measures that are not prepared in accordance with Generally Accepted Accounting Principles (GAAP) in the United States, and constitute "non-GAAP financial measures" under SEC rules.
 These non-GAAP financial measures are derived from consolidated financial information but are not presented in our financial statements that are prepared in accordance with GAAP. - Non-GAAP financial measures in this presentation include references to diluted earnings per share by business subsidiary/segment, which is based on each business segment's net income divided by the company's weighted average number of diluted shares.
-Furthermore, when presenting 10-year historical consolidated diluted EPS, certain one-time and non-recurring items have been excluded in some of the prior years. - Non-GAAP financial measures supplement our GAAP disclosures and should not be considered as alternatives to the GAAP measures.
+Furthermore, when presenting 10-year historical consolidated diluted EPS, certain one-time and non-recurring items have been excluded in some of the prior years.
+Furthermore, the 2022 losses generated on the investments held to fund one of the Company's retirement plans have been excluded and the retroactive impact of new 2022 water rates not yet recorded due to the delay in receiving a final decision from the CPUC, which will be retroactive to January 1, 2022 when approved, have been included to calculate adjusted 2022 diluted earnings per share when communicating AWR's consolidated and its water segment's results for 2022. - Non-GAAP financial measures supplement our GAAP disclosures and should not be considered as alternatives to the GAAP measures.
 Furthermore, the non-GAAP financial measures may not be comparable to similarly titled non-GAAP financial measures of other registrants.
 The company uses non-GAAP measures in evaluating its operating results and believes these measures are useful internal benchmarks in evaluating the performance of its operating segments.
 The company reviews these measures regularly and compares them to historical periods and to the operating budget.
 The computations and reconciliations of recently used non-GAAP measures to the most directly comparable GAAP measures are presented in the company's most recently filed Form 10-K with the SEC.